krishna0605/obsidian-notes/krishna/Untitled.md

 Can you tell us about a time when you took the lead in your community to address a challenge?
 Please share the outcome, and how you would leverage your experience and the resources provided by the GitHub Campus Experts program to handle current or future obstacles

-there was this one time
+there was this one time when we went to a "x"